wq/wq.app/packages/jquery-mobile/README.md

 @wq/jquery-mobile
 ======================

-jQuery Mobile, with minor adjustments for compatibility with Webpack and Jest.
+[jQuery Mobile](https://jquerymobile.com) 1.4.5, with minor adjustments for compatibility with Webpack and Jest.

-(WIP)
+Intended for use with [@wq/app](https://wq.io/wq.app).